Followers

 Fort William and Mary

 One of Revere’s first missions as a courier took place in December 1774.
-He rode to the Oyster River in New Hampshire with a report that General Thomas Gage the British commander and governor, planned to take Fort William and Mary.
+He rode to the Oyster River in New Hampshire with a report that General Thomas Gage, the British commander and governor, planned to capture Fort William and Mary.
 Alerted by the intelligence delivered by the Mechanics, Major John Sullivan led a colonial militia force of four hundred men in a preemptive raid on the fort.
-They seized one hundred barrels of gunpowder that were ultimately used by the patriots at Bunker Hill
+They seized one hundred barrels of gunpowder, which were later used by the patriots at Bunker Hill.

 Clandestine Communications

 Things really heated up around Boston in early 1775.
-Both sides became more aggressive and the stakes grew with each month.
-Through a number of intelligence sources, the Mechanics broke the cover established by General Gage for their quick-strike on Lexington and Concord.
-The British counted on secrecy for success.
-Thanks to the intelligence and warning by the Mechanics, they failed.
+Both sides grew more aggressive, and the stakes got higher each month.
+Using several intelligence sources, the Mechanics uncovered the cover recently established by General Gage for their quick strike on Lexington and Concord.
+The British relied on secrecy for success.
+Thanks to the intelligence and warning from the Mechanics, they failed.

 The Mechanics' espionage activities